-The Company has evaluated all events that occurred after the balance sheet date through the date when the financial statements were issued on June 27, 2014 to determine if they must be reported.
-The Management of the Company determined that other than as disclosed above, there were no reportable subsequent events to be disclosed.
+The Company has evaluated all events that occurred after the balance sheet date through the date when the financial statements were issued to determine if they must be reported.
+The Management of the Company determined there were no reportable subsequent events to be disclosed.